moushni210/C_Programs/Control structures.md

         return 0;
 }
 ```
-## 21.Write a C program to reverse a number.
+## 21.Write a C program to reverse a number using a while loop.
 ```c
 #include<stdio.h>
 int main()